RookieKiwi/Docker-seedbox/README.md

 ## Configuration of Ports and Directories

-Container location: /app/downloads
-Where files will be downloaded to

-Container location: /app/configs
-Where configuration files will be generated to
+Container location: /app/downloads - where files will be downloaded to Container location: /app/configs - where configuration files will be generated to